krishnaNallasingu/Image-Based-Geolocation-Estimation-System/README.md

-# 🛰️ Image-Based Geolocation and Orientation Prediction on IIIT-H Campus
+# 🛰️ Image-Based Geolocation Prediction on IIIT-H Campus
 *IIIT Hyderabad | Spring 2025*

 ---
 ## 📌 Project Overview

-This project addresses the task of predicting spatial location and camera orientation from a single image captured on the IIIT Hyderabad campus.
-The model predicts:
+This project aims to predict info from images taken across the IIIT Hyderabad campus.
+Using annotated data with spatial and temporal metadata, a CNN-based model was developed to learn visual and spatial patterns for accurate geolocation and orientation estimation on unseen images.
 - **Latitude** (scaled)
 - **Longitude** (scaled)
 - **Camera Angle**